amsterdamtimemachine/data-index/README.md

 bun run db:rebuild-index
 ```

-`rebuild-index` computes spatial grid cells, the `cell_features` rollup the heatmap and histogram read, and frequency values.
-Must run after every data change — a feature ingested without it won't appear on the map.
+`rebuild-index` computes spatial grid cells, the `cell_features` rollup the heatmap and histogram read, the per-tag `tag_features` bitmaps, and frequency values.
+Must run after every data change, and after updating to a version that changes how the index is built: a feature ingested without it won't appear on the map, and bitmaps built by different versions cannot be combined.

+To offer topics for the dataset, run a classifier over it and ingest its output with the `tags` source, keyed by the dataset's natural keys (see [Getting the data](#getting-the-data)), then rebuild.

 ### Re-ingesting and corrections